seanmavley/unifi-guest-bundle-check/README.md

 Allow users of your Unifi hotspot with vouchers check how much data they have left.

+This is a stripped down version of the entire

 ## What

-A way for my Unifi WiFi Hotspot users to check the balance left on their voucher quota themselves.
-I'm tired of doing the maths for them every second.
+A way for my Unifi WiFi Hotspot users to check the data left on their voucher quota themselves.
+I'm tired of doing the maths for them every now and then.

 Here's how it looks in the browser: